 Seek help if you see any of these symptoms & warning signs

 Anorexia is an incredibly serious illness.
 But, thankfully, anorexia treatment offers each individual a chance for full recovery.

 If you suspect that someone you know has an eating disorder, it’s imperative that he or she has a medical and psychological evaluation as quickly as possible.
 If left untreated, there can be far-reaching health consequences, including the potential of dying.

-Please call us at 877-825-8584 to schedule a free confidential consultation with an Eating Recovery Center Masters-level clinician so we can help you understand how to get your loved one the proper treatment he or she needs.
+Please call us at 877-825-8584 to schedule a free confidential consultation with an Eating Recovery Center Masters-level clinician so we can help you understand the signs and symptoms of anorexia and how to get your loved one the proper treatment he or she needs.